Michael G. DeGroote Centre for Learning and Discovery, Room 3308, ext. 22815

-Students who have a minimum GPA of 6.0 may continue in the program.
+Students who have a minimum CA of 6.0 may continue in the program.

-Students whose GPA is less than 3.0 at any academic review may not continue at the University.
+Students whose CA is less than 3.0 at any academic review may not continue at the University.

 Letters of Permission

 Students enrolled in the B.H.Sc.
-(Honours) Program may apply to take courses at another university on a Letter of Permission via MOSAIC.
+(Honours) Program may apply to the Office of the Assistant Dean to take courses at another university on a Letter of Permission.
+Request for Letter of Permission Forms are available from the B.H.Sc. web site at http://www.fhs.mcmaster.ca/bhsc/documents/LOPSTUDENT.pdf.
 Students must achieve a grade of at least C- to receive credit.

 Students are responsible to forward the transcript from the other university directly to the Assistant Dean (MDCL-3308).
-If a grade of C- or better is attained, the transcript designation reads T indicating transfer credit, or NC indicating not complete if less than a C- grade is attained.
+If a grade of C- or better is attained, the transcript designation reads COM indicating complete, or NC indicating not complete if less than a C- grade is attained.